Choosing the Right Platform to Meet Your Needs

 10. Hosting Requirements:

-Static Website: Static sites are lightweight and can be hosted on a variety of platforms, including basic shared hosting, reducing hosting costs.
+Static Website: Static sites are light in weight and, as such, can be hosted on a wide array of platforms.
+A few hosts even include basic shared hosting free of charge.